algotrade-plutus/ProtoMarketMaker/README.md

 - We use a risk-free rate of 6% per annum, equivalent to approximately 0.023% per day, as a benchmark for evaluating the Sharpe Ratio (SR) and Sortino Ratio (SoR).

 ## Optimization
-The configuration of optimization is stored in `parameter/optimization_parameter.json` you can adjust the range of parameters.
+The configuration of optimization is stored in `parameter/optimization_parameter.json`.
+You can adjust the range of parameters.
 Random seed is used for reconstructing the optimization process.
-The optimized parameter is stored in `parameter/optimized_parameter.json`
+The optimized parameter is stored in `parameter/optimized_parameter.json`.
 The optimization process can be reproduced by executing the command:
 ```bash
 python optimization.py